 Is My Bigfoot Camper Four-Season?

+Bigfoot campers are considered 4-season campers.
 You’ll be camping in comfort regardless of the season when you’re in a Bigfoot camper.
 The heated underbelly will help keep your pipes from freezing, even in frigid temperatures.
-In addition, the solid walls and thermal windows add to your comfort year-round.
+In addition, the solid walls and thermal windows add to your comfort all year.
 Many Bigfoot campers have dual pane windows.

 Are Bigfoot Camper Trailers Fiberglass?